fedorenchik/PlanetVim/.vim/pack/doc/start/vim-cmake-help/README.md

 `{arg}` can be any standard CMake keyword.
 Use <kbd>TAB</kbd> in command-line mode for argument completion and to get a list of supported keywords.

+These commands are all buffer local and only available with `filetype=cmake`.

 #### Example

 To open the CMake documentation for the word under the cursor in a popup window with